MicrosoftDocs/architecture-center/docs/startups/index.md

 ---
 title: Architecture for Startups
-description: Understand how to approach architecture when you are working in a startup.
+description: Understand how to approach architecture when you're working in a startup.
 author: mootpointer
 ms.date: 05/15/2021
 ms.topic: reference